suchja/generators/csharp/Refactoring.md

  -	Maybe it is not the size.
 See this [answer](http://programmers.stackexchange.com/a/177102).
 Probably I should ask wehther everything in that file does really belong to the `IPConnectoin` class.
  -	Does `IPConnection` violate the Interface Segregation Principle?
 If yes it might be an indicator, that it is not good.
 See this [analysis](http://fagblogg.mesan.no/how-bad-is-smelly-code/).
  -	Another principle to consider is Single Responsibility Principle (SRP).
 Does `IPConnection` have only a single responsibility?
 See [here](http://blog.millermedeiros.com/keep-your-modules-and-functions-small/) for details.
+-	[Single Level of Abstraction](http://clean-code-developer.de/die-grade/orangener-grad/#Single_Level_of_Abstraction_SLA) principle is violated in several places.
+ -	This violation is one reason why the class is difficult to understand.